cephidstar/learn_public/README.md

 ### **Considerations:**

 Depending on the status of the learner's Google account and their experience with BigQuery, learners may have differing experiences signing up for and connecting to BigQuery and Google Cloud Shell.
-In order to activate the free account access to these tools, there must billing method associated with the Google account.
+In order to activate the free account access to these tools, there must be a billing method associated with the Google account.
 Learners will not be charged for using these services if they remain within the free use limits.